 The cold air has stopped blowing in, and that is a good thing.
 An Orthodox Jewish woman walks just past me to the entrance of the restrooms.
 She stops, turns, and calls back to her husband, twenty feet away with their daughter.
 “Ari, you can get her changed into her pajamas, if you want to.”
 I am instantly transfixed by the woman’s presentation.
 She’s in her early- to mid-20’s and pretty.
 Most striking, she’s effortlessly feminine.
 Her voice is soft, as are her mannerisms.
 Something like grief wells up in me, as I consider the fact that a comfortably feminine woman should be such a show-stopping discovery.
 I’m 24hrs from being immersed again in the acid bath of Western culture, which culture destroys masculine and feminine.
 I’m grateful that this life doesn’t last forever.

 Ari is alternately looking at his smartphone and interacting with their toddler.
-I wonder if he realizes his wife just suggested that things would go well with him, were he to put their daughter in PJ’s.
+I wonder if he realizes his wife just suggested that things would go well for him, were he to put their daughter in PJ’s.
 In a manipulative way?
 After a couple of minutes, his wife returns from the restroom to find the daughter still in regular clothes and Ari looking at his phone.
 No harm, no foul.
 The small family exudes peace and warmth.
 What would it be like to live in a place where family and children were valued to that extent?
 What would it be like to be 23yrs old with a beautiful wife and daughter, with no expectation that I should want more or different than that?
 I watch Ari and his precious family vanish around the corner into the elevator lobby.

 I get up from my chair and walk about twenty yards straight ahead, toward the vacant Lufthansa ticketing counter.
 How many seconds will it be before our flight from Frankfurt touches down in Dallas?
 Travel is so very glamorous, and there’s no guarantee that I’ll ever again actually have a normal bowel movement.
 I hear a gregarious voice where I have previously not heard one.
 I turn and look back at the row of chairs next to the bathroom.
 There’s an older guy, maybe mid- to late-60s, talking to the German woman.
 He’s got a cart laden with luggage, and he’s peppering the frau with inane questions out of nowhere.
 “Are you sleepy?
 Are you tired?”
 She nods in the affirmative and smiles.
 He says something else and shoves his cart on into the restroom.

 The Minnesota crew is bound for Newark, en route to Minneapolis.
 They’re presumably settled in and maybe even sleeping by now.
 Our tour director and his family are presumably asleep, getting a couple of days’ rest before the next tour group arrives.
 That crowd comes from Nashville.
 You gotta figure they will be a bit edgy, what with the Vandy grad student being stabbed to death a few days ago.
 The voice, again.
 I look back at the bank of chairs.
 The talking man has returned and settled into a chair close to the German woman.
 He’s talking quickly and with much enthusiasm.
-She’s listening, as she’s apparently got no choice, other than to get up and leave.
+She’s listening, as she’s apparently got no choice other than to get up and leave.

 The man has settled comfortably into an airport lounge chair, looking for all the world like he’s in his own easy chair at home.
 No small feat.
 I head back to my seat, both irritated by the man’s presumptuous nature and somewhat pleased at the distraction of whatever he’s bringing to the table.
-He’s asking her questions, speaking rapidly, and I cannot follow what he’s saying.
+He’s asking the German woman questions, speaking rapidly, and I cannot follow what he’s saying.
 He then gestures towards me and asks the woman a question about ‘your friend’.
 She says something and shakes her head side to side.
 We are not friends, you see.
 He tells us he wants to give us his phone number so we can talk after everyone gets back home.
 She and I both decline to take his number.
 In my molasses brain state of the moment, I’m thinking he wants me give him my number.
 Whatever the case, I shake my head and say no thanks.
 But I’m interested in this guy, whose presence has arrived like a megawatt bulb.
 I stand and walk to their end of the chairs.

 The man offers a greeting of sorts and launches into an explanation of how he knows many important world leaders, how he’s always being invited to counsel them.
 He looks like Average Israeli guy, and I’m not buying his story.
 He’s incredibly joyful, whatever else he might be.
 He’s speed-talking.
 Bilderberg Summit.
 Kings and other heads of state.
 I stare at him, incredulous.
 He starts talking about farming.
 He talks about how people don’t know how to farm anymore, and that it’s bad thing that so many people are dependent on grocery stores for their livelihood.
 I tell him that I agree with him.
 He begins talking about the crush of refugees moving into Europe.
 Something about how if they only knew how to farm, then they could immediately be productive.

 He tells me I should move to Israel so that he can teach me to farm.
 I decline.
 He says, “For twenty years, I’ve been waiting for you to move to Israel so I can teach you to farm.”
 This is getting weird.
 In an alternate universe, I’d love to move to Israel and let this guy teach me to farm.
-The guy is friendly and apparently harmless.
+He is friendly and apparently harmless.
 I begin to think he doesn’t really mean anything he’s saying.
 It’s like he’s playing a joke, but that I’m in on the joke with him.
-I walk back to my bag and get a bag of pumpkin seeds.
+I walk back to my bag and get some pumpkin seeds.
 I offer pumpkin seeds to the man and woman.
 They both decline my offer.
 He’s talking about Nazis and how they were descended from the Knights of the Order of Malta.
 I figure everything is getting tense right about now.
 I don’t look at the German woman.
 He says that he’s a Jew of German heritage, but all his family ‘went up in the crematoria’.
 Yeah, it’s getting tense.

 Now he’s talking about Donald Trump.
 How Trump keeps saying these things that generate controversy.
 “He needs better advisers.
 People who will keep him from saying things that cause chaos.”
 The only other time I’ve heard Israelis mention Donald Trump in the past two weeks is when a couple of check point guards were on our bus, inspecting passports.
 “What do you think of Trump?” one of them asked, in joking-threatening manner.

 Now he’s talking about religion.
 He says some words about religion, and my brain is struggling to follow him from subject to subject.
 He looks at me and says, “What religion are you?”
 Christian, I reply.
 “What kind of Christian are you?
 Do you like Joel Osteen?”
 I laugh and tell him I don’t trust anyone who smiles that much.
 “What about John Hagee?”
 I tell him I’ve seen a couple of his sermons and liked what I saw.
 “You need to tell more people about your faith,” he announces.
-“You’re right.”
+“You’re right,” I agree.
 He was right.
 He talks some about ‘Pastor Hagee’s’ views on the end times.
 He pauses just a bit and announces, with a disarming and almost shy smile, “I’m very friendly!”
 The woman and I laugh with him.
 I smile at him, thinking, “Who the heck are you?
 There’s no way you’re for real.”
 An Israeli Jew who interested in John Hagee and Donald Trump?
 Talking like a machine gun about all this stuff.
 He smiles broadly and with a wry twinkle back at me, again like we’re in on the same joke, and he keeps talking.
 Changing from subject to subject.
 Something about his wife.

 And somehow his speech speeds up even more, like a recorder playing back a message, sped up.
 Only the pitch doesn’t change.
 I can no longer follow what he’s saying.
 Something about how his father did something when he (talking man) was a young boy.
 Some kind of project or lesson.
 And in the midst of the this part of the presentation, presumably because it’s part of the story, he shouts the word JOSEPH.
 He continues on and I feel like my mind has run off the cliff like Wyle E. Coyote.
 “WordswordswordswordsJOSEPH!”
 He stares intently at me as his speech blazes on, the verbal equivalent of fence posts blurring by while you speed past them on the highway.
 It’s like he’s reached the punchline of whatever joke I thought I was in on.
 “WordswordswordsJOSEPH!
 WordswordwordsJOSEPH!”